-S&P Global Ratings, a Standard & Poor's Financial Services LLC business ("S&P") and Moody's Investors Service ("Moody's") have assigned ratings of "AAA" and "Aaa", respectively, to the 2019 Bonds.
+Moody's Investors Service ("Moody's") has assigned a rating of "Aaa" to the 2020 Bonds.
+S&P Global Ratings, a Standard & Poor's Financial Services LLC business ("S&P") has assigned a long-term rating of "AAA" to the 2020C-1 Bonds, and has assigned a short-term rating of "A-1+" to the 2020C-2 Bonds.
 Such ratings reflect only the views of such organizations and any desired explanation of the significance of such ratings should be obtained from such rating agencies furnishing the same at the following addresses: S&P Global Ratings, 55 Water Street, New York, New York 10041 and Moody's Ratings, Moody's Investors Service, 250 Greenwich Street, New York, New York 10007.
 Generally, a rating agency bases its rating on the information and materials furnished to it and on investigations, studies and assumptions of its own.
-There is no assurance that any credit ratings given to the 2019 Bonds will be maintained for any period of time or that the ratings may not be lowered or withdrawn entirely by such rating agencies, if, in their judgment, circumstances so warrant.
+There is no assurance that any credit ratings given to the 2020 Bonds will be maintained for any period of time or that the ratings may not be lowered or withdrawn entirely by such rating agencies, if, in their judgment, circumstances so warrant.
 The District undertakes no responsibility to oppose any such revision or withdrawal.
-Any such downward revision or withdrawal of such rating may have an adverse effect on the market price of the 2019 Bonds.
+Any such downward revision or withdrawal of such rating may have an adverse effect on the market price of the 2020 Bonds.